We Need More Science - and Less Spin - on Selenium and Coal Mining

 This analysis is based on standard peer-review practice: line-by-line review, examination of methodology, and contextual scientific comparison.
 While the authors have raised important issues, the framing, extrapolations, and omissions risk undermining public trust in environmental science.

-What we need now is more data, better modelling, and clearer distinctions between legacy impacts and future risk under modern regulation.
+What we need now is more data, better modelling, and clearer distinctions between legacy impacts and future risk under modern practices, guidelines, and regulations.

-This is why we need strong, peer-reviewed science to guide environmental decision-making—not fear-based headlines drawn from a single unreviewed manuscript.
-Other scientists are also now reviewing the Cooke et al. preprint and reached similar conclusions about its scientific flaws.
-For example, a detailed review by Gilron (2025).
-You will see some similarities and some differences between our reviews, as Gilron's background is more deeply into ecotoxicology, while I'm more focused on biogeochemistry, so we have different realms of expertise to rely on.
+We need strong, peer-reviewed science to guide environmental decision-making—not fear-based headlines drawn from a single non-peer-reviewed manuscript.
+Other scientists are also now reviewing the Cooke et al. (2025) preprint and reached similar conclusions about its scientific flaws.
+For example, a critical review by Gilron (2025); while there are some similarities and some differences between our two reviews, as Gilron's background is based more in ecotoxicology, while I'm more focused on biogeochemistry, so we have different realms of expertise to rely on.

-Peer-Review Style Commentary Line items and figures refer to the un-reviewed pre-print article:
+Peer-Review Style Commentary Line items and figures refer to the non-peer-reviewed pre-print article:

 1. No Observable Toxic Effects

 o Lines 203–204: The study notes that clinical symptoms of selenium toxicity were not observed.
-This aligns with what is seen in naturally selenium-elevated ecosystems (e.g., parts of Colorado).
+This aligns with what is has been observed in naturally selenium-elevated ecosystems (e.g., parts of Colorado).

 2. Population Effects Not Proven

 o Lines 228–230 mention other stressors (e.g., Whirling Disease, drought, angling pressure), but lines 231–232 leap to a broad, unvalidated claim: “Any new development of coal mining… may well push the fishery beyond recovery.”
-This lacks evidentiary support given that reopening brownfield mines today would trigger strict regulatory controls and treatment requirements.
+This lacks evidentiary support given that re-opening brownfield mines today would trigger stricter regulatory controls and treatment requirements.

 3. Data vs. Assertions

-o While the tissue and sediment data appear valid, the conclusions drawn overreach the evidence and ignore potential confounding variables.
+o While the tissue and sediment data appear to be valid, the conclusions drawn overreach the evidence and ignore potential confounding variables.

-o The fish tissue work is not my area of expertise, and the Gilron review goes into this in more detail (link above).
+o The fish tissue work is not my area of expertise, and the Gilron (2025) review provides more detail.

 4. Lack of Water Chemistry Context